 - music CD with digital download

 A digital supplier must apply the normal approach to bundled or packaged supplies.
-See guidance in VAT Supply and Consideration, VATSC80000.
+Read more technical guidance about VAT Supply and Consideration.

-How to determine whether the customer is in business (a taxable person) or is a private consumer
+How to determine whether your customer is a business (taxable person) or is a private consumer

-If you supply digital services and your customer does not give you a VAT registration number (VRN) then you should treat it as a business-to-consumer supply and charge the VAT due in the customer’s member state.
+If you supply digital services and your customer does not give you a VAT registration number, you should:

-If a customer cannot supply a VRN but claims they’re in business but not VAT-registered because, for example, they’re below their member state’s VAT registration threshold, you can accept other evidence of your customer’s business status, for example, a link to the customer’s business website or other commercial documents.
+If a customer cannot supply a VAT registration number but claims they’re in business but not VAT registered because, for example, they’re below their country’s VAT registration threshold, you can accept other evidence of your customer’s business status.
+For example, a link to the customer’s business website or other commercial documents.

-It’s your decision whether to accept alternative evidence that the customer is in business and your customer cannot ask you to treat a supply as business-to-business if they have not given a valid VRN.
+It’s your decision whether to accept alternative evidence that the customer is in business and your customer cannot ask you to treat a supply as business-to-business if they have not given a valid VAT registration number.

 If you accept that your customer is in business, the supply does not come within the scope of these business-to-consumer arrangements.
-With a cross-border business-to-business supply the customer will be responsible for accounting for any VAT due to the tax authorities in their member state.
+With a cross-border business-to-business supply the customer will be responsible for accounting for any VAT due to the tax authorities in their country.

-The place of supply of cross-border digital services is the place where the consumer of that service is normally resident.
+The place of supply of cross-border digital services is the consumer’s location, which is determined by where the consumer usually lives.

 Place of supply ‘presumptions’